matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 Following this change, for example, clients could use `m.example_field` if that field is defined by the Matrix specification, or `org.example.job_title` for organisation or client-specific fields.
-The proposal [MSC4175](https://github.com/matrix-org/matrix-spec-proposals/pull/4175) demonstrates the process of definining new fields in the `m.*` namespace.
+The proposal [MSC4175](https://github.com/matrix-org/matrix-spec-proposals/pull/4175) demonstrates the process of defining new fields in the `m.*` namespace.

 ## Implementation Details